rejane-paulino/aerocscan/README.md

 ## Notes:

-* The quality-checking criteria can be accessed in: Paulino et al. 2025.
+* The quality-checking criteria can be accessed in: Paulino et al. 2026.
 PACE (Plankton, Aerosol, Cloud, ocean Ecosystem): Preliminary analysis of the consistency of remote sensing reflectance products over aquatic systems.
-(Under Review).
+ISPRS Journal of Photogrammetry and Remote Sensing 232, 196-209. https://doi.org/10.1016/j.isprsjprs.2025.12.003